GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
+The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.

-~ Marvin Minsky
+~ Terry Winograd
 <pre>

 </pre>